Summer Update

 Conference

 July started with our annual 3-day “Equipping the Saints” conference sponsored by our church here in Bistrita.
 The conference is designed to provide an in-depth topical Bible study and this year the topic was Growing in Grace.
 We were blessed to have two of my favorite people as guest speakers this year…Andrew McCall, who pastors a church in Hungary, and Tom Velasco, a pastor on staff at Calvary Chapel Boise who was also one of my School of Ministry teachers.
 Andrew brought a group of guys from his church with him and it was really fun to have all the different languages mixing together.
-They all stayed with us at the ministry house…but it really started rocking after Tom arrived.
-Tom had no time to rest from his long flight and van ride to town because he arrived only minutes before it was time for him to speak!
-He was a trooper though and graced us with his company while sharing lots of stories and laughs with us after the teaching before going to bed.
-We had a good turnout for the conference and the teaching was a blessing to all of us.

 During the conference our town had its annual Bistrita Days celebration, so we got to explore the fair-like atmosphere in town with our guests…which included Amanda Towle who came up from Brasov to attend the conference as well.
 There’s nothing like strolling through aisles of vendors trying to decide which tempting treat to enjoy and exploring local Romanian handcrafted items.